-When your DSO rises or your business is experiencing delays in receiving payments which will cause a cash flow problem, it may be time to work on optimising your receivables process.
+When your DSO rises or your business is experiencing delays in receiving payments which can cause a cash flow problem, it may be time to work on optimising your receivables process.

 When your business is experiencing delays in receiving payments, it can cause a cash flow problem.
 This means your DSO will rise and it may be to work on optimising your receivables process.
 A low DSO usually indicates that your business is getting its payments quickly or on time.

-Understanding how much traffic your webpage generates is one of your essential KPI's if you operate an e-commerce business.
-There isn't any math involved here.
-Instead, you'll measure traffic trends over time using a tool such as Google Analytics.
+Understanding how much traffic your web pages generate is one of your essential KPIs if you operate an e-commerce business.
+You'll look to measure traffic trends over time using various tools including Google Analytics potentially.

-Analysing your traffic may help you figure out why, and when, traffic spikes and dips occur.
+Analysing your website traffic may help you figure out why, and when, spikes and dips occur.
 You'll also gain a deeper understanding of your visitors.
 Does running an ad campaign result in an increase in traffic?
 Is there a greater increase in traffic when you have a sale?
-Is your traffic steadily increasing (a positive indicator) or steadily decreasing?
+Is your traffic increasing (a positive indicator), or decreasing?

-Once you’ve decided on the right KPI's to track for your business, you’ll want to set up your KPI tracking the right way.
+Once you’ve decided on the right KPIs to track for your business, you’ll want to set up how you track them promptly.

 There will be a lot of things to keep in mind as a business owner.
-Adding several KPI's to your list of things to track without creating an easy way to do so can lead to unwanted chaos in your business and workload.
+Adding several KPIs to your list of things to track without creating an easy way to monitor them can lead to unwanted complications.

 Thankfully, there are a variety of tools available to assist you in gathering the data you need to track those essential metrics.
-As a result, you'll spend less time tinkering with spreadsheets and more time focusing on your business.
+As a result, you'll spend less time tinkering with spreadsheets and more time focusing on implementing initiatives to grow.

 Please be aware that information provided by this blog is subject to regular legal and regulatory change.
 We recommend that you do not take any information held within our website or guides (eBooks) as a definitive guide to the law on the relevant matter being discussed.
 We suggest your course of action should be to seek legal or professional advice where necessary rather than relying on the content supplied by the author(s) of this blog.